TheRealJackiBoi/BlogExamProject/README.md

 Under the hood, this dynamic application communicates effortlessly with a server using the Axios API.
 Elevating the user experience further, 'Blogged' leverages our own robust [backend application](https://github.com/TheRealJackiBoi/BlogExamProjectBackend) to persistently store your valuable content.
 Experience the fusion of creativity and technology in this sophisticated blog concept.

+Our backend is meticulously crafted in Java, utilizing the powerful Javalin library to sculpt seamless routes for our REST API.
+This strategic choice ensures optimal performance and robust functionality, providing a solid foundation for our application's backend architecture.

 ## Features

 - Create or login to an account